 ACE inhibitors do not completely block the renin-angiotensin-aldosterone (RAA) system.
 ACE inhibitors are competitive inhibitors of angiotensin-converting enzyme, which converts angiotensin I to angiotensin II, a potent vasoconstrictor.
 Angiotensin II causes vasoconstriction, release of aldosterone and antidiuretic hormone, sympathetic activation, and constriction of the efferent arterioles of the glomerulus in the kidneys.
 ARBs block the vasoconstrictive and aldosterone-secreting effects of angiotensin II by selectively blocking the binding of angiotensin II to the AT1 receptor found in many tissues such as vascular smooth muscle and the adrenal gland.
-Non-ACE pathways also produce angiotensin II and degrades bradykinin), nor do they bind to or block other hormone receptors or ion channels known to be important in cardiovascular regulation.
-ARBs are able to block angiotensin II activity more completely than the ACE inhibitors.
+Non-ACE pathways also produce angiotensin II.
+ARBs do not inhibit ACE (kinase II, the enzyme that converts angiotensin I to angiotensin II and degrades bradykinin).